 Phone : (207) 622-9288

 Sue McCarthy, Office Manager

 Susan McCarthy has been with the Maine Forest Products Council since 2006, most recently serving as the office manager/bookkeeper.
 Prior to that, Sue enjoyed a 33-year career with International Paper Company working in the Technical Services Department to provide mapping and inventory services for holdings throughout the northeast.
 A true Maine native, Sue grew up in a paper-making family and was recognized as a 4th generation employee by IP as part of their centennial celebrations.
-Sue is married to Kevin McCarthy, who works for Sappi Fine Paper in Skowhegan.
-They live in Winthrop and have three grown children.
-In her spare time, Sue enjoys gardening, quilting, reading and home renovation.
+Sue lives in Winthrop with her husband Kevin McCarthy.
+They have three grown children and 6 grandchildren.
+In her spare time, Sue enjoys gardening, golfing, quilting, reading and home renovation.

 Phone: (207) 622-9288

 Email: Sue McCarthy